SIGN IN / UP

 ISPmanager:

-Clear (zero out) all ISP log files:
+Clear (reset) all ISP log files:

 find /usr/local/mgr5/var/logs -type f -exec sed -i 'd' "{}" \;